Roxy Music: Stranded, Country Life, Siren, and solo projects (1973–1977)

 Soon after the tour to promote For Your Pleasure ended, Brian Eno left Roxy Music amidst increasing differences with Ferry.
 He was replaced by 18-year-old multi-instrumentalist Eddie Jobson, formerly of progressive rockers Curved Air, who played keyboards and electric violin.
-Although some fans lamented the loss of the experimental attitude and camp aesthetic that Eno had brought to the band, the classically trained Jobson was an accomplished musician.
-John Porter also left at this time and for the next few years Roxy would undergo several more changes in bassist, with John Gustafson (ex-Merseybeats and Quatermass), Sal Maida, John Wetton (ex-King Crimson and future U.K. and Asia member) and Rick Wills (future Foreigner member) all passing through the band during this period, with Gustafson playing on all of the next three studio albums.Rolling Stone referred to the albums Stranded (1973) and Country Life (1974) as marking "the zenith of contemporary British art rock".
+Although some fans lamented the loss of the experimental attitude and camp aesthetic that Eno had brought to the band, the classically trained Jobson was a more accomplished musician.

+Rolling Stone referred to the band's next two albums, Stranded (1973) and Country Life (1974), as marking "the zenith of contemporary British art rock".
 The songs on these albums also cemented Ferry's persona as the epitome of the suave, jaded Euro-sophisticate.
 Although this persona undoubtedly began as a deliberately ironic device, during the mid-1970s it seemed to merge with Ferry's real life, as the working-class miner's son from the north of England became an international rock star and an icon of male style.

-On the first two Roxy albums, all songs were written solely by Bryan Ferry.
+On the first two Roxy Music albums, all songs were written solely by Bryan Ferry.
 Beginning with Stranded, Mackay and Manzanera began to co-write some material.
-Gradually, their songwriting and musicianship became more integrated into the band's sound, although Ferry remained the dominant songwriter; throughout their career, all but one of Roxy's singles were written either wholly or jointly by Ferry (Manzanera, Mackay and Thompson did individually write a few of the band's B-sides).
-Stranded was released in November 1973, and produced the top-10 single "Street Life".
+Gradually, their songwriting and musicianship became more integrated into the band's sound, although Ferry remained the dominant songwriter; throughout their career, all but one of Roxy Music's singles were written either wholly or jointly by Ferry (Manzanera, Mackay and Thompson did individually write a few of the band's B-sides).
+Stranded was released in November 1973, and produced the Top 10 single "Street Life".

-The fourth album, Country Life, was released in 1974, and was the first Roxy Music album to enter the US Top 40, albeit at No. 37.
+The fourth album, Country Life, was released in 1974, and was the first Roxy Music album to enter the US Top 40 of the Billboard 200, albeit at No. 37.
 Country Life was met with widespread critical acclaim, with Rolling Stone referring to it "as if Ferry ran a cabaret for psychotics, featuring chanteurs in a state of shock".
-Their fifth album, Siren, contained their only US top 40 hit, "Love Is the Drug".
-(Ferry said the song came to him while kicking the leaves during a walk through Hyde Park.)
+Roxy Music's fifth album Siren (1975) contained their only US Top 40 hit on the Billboard Hot 100, "Love Is the Drug", while Jobson received his only writing credit in Roxy Music on the song "She Sells", a co-write with Ferry.
+The album cover featured American model Jerry Hall, who became Ferry's girlfriend and eventual fiancée, before leaving him for Mick Jagger of the Rolling Stones in 1977.

 After the concert tours in support of Siren in 1976, Roxy Music disbanded.
 Their live album Viva! was released in August 1976.
-During this time Ferry released two solo studio albums on which Manzanera and Thompson performed, and Manzanera reunited with Eno on the critically acclaimed one-off 801 Live album.
+In 1976, Manzanera reunited with Eno on the critically acclaimed one-off 801 Live album.